unknown0151/InterFormer/README.md

 ### LVIS Dataset

-please refer to [lvisdataset](https://www.lvisdataset.org/dataset) to download the images and annotations
+To download the LVIS dataset, please refer to [lvisdataset](https://www.lvisdataset.org/dataset) to download the images and annotations.

-data is organized as follows
+The data is organized as follows:
 ```
 data/lvis/
 ├── lvis_v1_train.json